-25 Sites for Images & Videos You’ll Actually Want To Use
+25 Sites for Free Stock Photos & Videos You’ll Actually Want To Use

 The right visuals show your customers what your brand is about in a split second.
 Evocative imagery speaks volumes about what you’re communicating and can be the difference between a person scrolling by and pausing to listen or read what you have to say.
-But finding quality imagery isn’t always so easy—you have to know where to look and how to search.
-And even when you’re using free-to-use images, you need to make sure you’re aware of any copyright restrictions behind them.
+But finding free quality imagery isn’t always so easy—you have to know where to look and how to search.
+And even when you’re using free stock images you need to make sure you’re aware of any copyright restrictions behind them.

-We try to take care of that guess work by offering you millions of free images in Adobe Express, where you can also conveniently turn that image into a flyer, social post, or other marketing asset.
+We try to take care of that guess work by offering you millions of free images to use in Adobe Express, where you can also conveniently turn that image into a flyer, advertisement, social media post, or other marketing asset.
 And what’s more?
 We’ve worked out the copyright for you so you can have access to tons of copyright free images.

 Still, a fresh dose of inspiration is always welcome.
 So to help you make a good first impression (and second and third and 75th), we’ve rounded up 25 sites that offer fabulous and free images, videos, and more.

-When you want a large collection of photos and videos to browse all at once, there are a number of stock websites that provide all that and more.
+When you want a large collection of copyright free images and videos to browse all at once, there are a number of stock websites that provide all that and more.

-We love the curated premium collections, which feature hand-picked images from Stock’s top contributing artists around themes that help make sure you’re hitting the right visual note.
+We love Adobe Stock’s curated collections of mixed assets, which feature hand-picked free images, vectors, and videos from Stock’s top contributing artists around themes that help make sure you’re hitting the right visual note.
 Easily search for and license Adobe Stock images right from Adobe Express' editor to optimize your content creation workflow.